William H. Perry Sr.: Early life and education

 William H. Perry was born on March 5, 1860, in Terre Haute, Indiana, to parents Anna (née Hill) from Virginia and Charles B. Perry from Kentucky.
 His parents had been enslaved and were connected to the Lost Creek community in Indiana.
 After his father's death, he moved in 1876 with his mother to Louisville, Kentucky.
 He graduated in 1877 from Central High School in Louisville, where he graduated with distinction.

-Perry graduated with a LL.B. degree from Central Law School in Louisville, where he was valedictorian; he had a certificate from the Commercial College of Terra Haute; graduated in 1893 from the Chautauqua Literary and Scientific Circle (CLSC), at Chautauqua Institution in Chautauqua, New York; and graduated with a medical degree in 1907 from Illinois Medical College (now Stritch School of Medicine at Loyola University Chicago).
+Perry graduated with a LL.B. degree from Central Law School in Louisville, where he was valedictorian; he had a certificate from the Commercial College of Terre Haute; graduated in 1893 from the Chautauqua Literary and Scientific Circle (CLSC), at Chautauqua Institution in Chautauqua, New York; and graduated with a medical degree in 1907 from Illinois Medical College (now Stritch School of Medicine at Loyola University Chicago).

 University president Rev. James Henry Garnett of Simmons College of Kentucky conferred a M.A. degree to Perry in the 1890s.